Frequently Asked Questions

 What can I include on my project board for the fair?

 The Visual Display requirements are listed here as well as some additional tips and advice.
-Also, note that no photos of others are allowed, unless a signed release form has been submitted.
+Also, note that no photos of others are allowed, unless a signed release form has been submitted from the person in the photo.

 How should my project be displayed on the project board?